 Although standard email ports are blocked, you can choose a non-standard port to send email through.
 You can also take advantage of the mail services offered by Compute Engine partners.

 SendGrid and Mailgun are Compute Engine's third-party partners that offer a free tier for Compute Engine customers to set up and send email through their servers.
-If you don't have a Google Apps account, we suggest using SendGrid which offers click tracking, analytics, an API, and other features that can meet your email needs.
+If you don't have a Google Apps account, use SendGrid to take advantage of features like click tracking, analytics, a programmatic API, and other features that can meet your email needs.

 Alternatively, if you are familiar with Google Apps and are already paying for a Google Apps account that supports email, you can set up a relay service to send email through Google Apps.
 Note that Gmail and Google Apps enforce limits for email activity.
 For details, see Google Apps email sending limits.

 - To use SendGrid or Mailgun: Follow the instructions for Sending Email using SendGrid or Sending Email using Mailgun.